Bandler's Fourth Platform to Connect

 by John Bandler

-Bandler's Fourth Platform, with the prior Three Platforms to connect, helps organizations manage themselves effectively and efficiently, including with their information assets.
-Information assets include computer devices, data, networks, and more.
 My Three Platforms to Connect concept visualizes how legal requirements, internal policy, and organization practice should align and is compliance oriented.
 Now we introduce the Fourth Platform to our concept to ensure organization mission and business are included in our conceptual diagram.

 Recapping Bandler's Three Platforms to Connect